-- 1 tablespoon chopped parsley or cilantro, for garnish
+- Garnish: 1 tablespoon chopped parsley or cilantro

-Place the potatoes, carrots, and zucchini in a bowl; add the spices and toss to coat the vegetables evenly.
+Place the carrots, zucchini, and potatoes in a bowl.
+Add the salt, ginger, pepper, turmeric and optional saffron threads.
+Toss to coat the vegetables evenly.

 Pour half of the oil into the base of a tagine or in a skillet.
 Add the onion slices and top with the tomato slices.

 Arrange the vegetables in conical fashion on top the tomatoes.
-If they were sliced, layer the vegetables over the tomatoes: first the carrots, then the potatoes, then the zucchini.
+First add the carrots, then the potatoes, then the zucchini.

-Add the olives.
+Add the optional olives, if using.
 Drizzle the remaining oil over the arranged vegetables.